Graeme-A-Fraser/COMP3004-Group-Project/README.md

 * Model, View, Controller Heirarchy
 * Different views (currently just an overall view and the build view)
 * Grid (my task woo)
-* Buidling towers - very primitive just shows a box on the grid
+* Buidling towers
+* Creeps with hp bars

 ## Todo

 * Refactor/Cleanup code - a little messy at the moment but that's what prototypes are supposed to be
 * Need to discuss design decisions (how many towers, creeps, what the building section should look like)
 * Adding images/sprites
-* Creep spawning system, pathfinding, dank memes
+* Properly implement gold system, live system
+* Create recruiting 'view'
+* Possibly a more detailed build 'view'... maybe have the grid so when you click on it if there is no tower taking you to a page to select a brand new tower, and if ones already there to upgrade a tower
-* So much more
+* Tons more